conorpp/conorpp.github.com/_posts/2017-10-08-u2f-zero-year-in-review.md

 of cost and profit from a "DIY-to-market" kind of project like this.

-For those unfamiliar, [U2F Zero](https://github.com/conorpp/u2f-zero) is an open-source secure USB device used for two-factor authentication.
+For those unfamiliar, [U2F Zero](https://github.com/conorpp/u2f-zero) is an open-source secure USB device used for two factor authentication.
 I made it back in 2016 and did a [semi-large PCB-A run and sold them on Amazon](https://conorpp.com/designing-and-producing-2fa-tokens-to-sell-on-amazon).

 At the time, I didn't really know what to expect.
 Were people actually going to buy these?
 Was I going to get bad reviews?
-Was someone going to find some security bug in my open source implementation?
+Was someone going to find some security bug in the implementation (open-source)?
 Is the profit worth the effort?
 Now I can answer all of these questions.

 # Starting out